ariedel-cern/UFFA/README.md

 📁 Output Structure

-UFFA stores all analysis results in the directory defined by Output_Dir (default: analysis).
+UFFA stores all analysis results in the directory defined by Output_Dir:

 Example output: